Lx-Bao/EMRC/README.md

 # EMRC

-This repo is an official implementation of the *EMRC*.
+This repo is an official implementation of the **Expertise-aware Multi-LLM Recruitment and Collaboration for Medical Decision-Making**.

-**The complete code will be released upon the acceptance of the paper.**
+*The complete code will be released upon the acceptance of the paper.*

 ## Framework Overview
 ![architecture](Fig/Fig_Method7_01.png)